 - Professor of Medicine, Pediatrics, and Committee on Genetics

 - University of Chicago

 Thyroid-stimulating hormone (TSH)-secreting pituitary adenomas are a rare cause of hyperthyroidism .
-They account for 0.5 to 3 percent of all functioning pituitary tumors , and much less than 1 percent of all cases of hyperthyroidism.
+They account for 0.5 to 3 percent of all functioning pituitary tumors and much less than 1 percent of all cases of hyperthyroidism.
+The incidence in Sweden is calculated to be 2.8 per 1 million, in which 0.85 per million had disease .
 Nevertheless, the diagnosis should be considered in all hyperthyroid patients, especially those with a diffuse goiter and no extrathyroidal manifestations of Graves' disease.

 This topic will review the clinical presentation, diagnosis, and treatment of TSH-secreting pituitary tumors.
 Other causes of hyperthyroidism are reviewed separately.
 (See "Disorders that cause hyperthyroidism" and "Diagnosis of hyperthyroidism".)